 How much and when?

-The CDC recommends that adults get at least 150 minutes of moderate-intensity aerobic activity each week, along with strength training exercises on 2 or more days a week.
+The CDC recommends that adults get at least 150 minutes of moderate-intensity aerobic exercise each week.
+They should also do strength training exercises 2 or more days a week.
 While that sounds like a lot, you don’t have to do it all at once.
 You can spread out your activity throughout the week and break it up into smaller chunks of time that work for you.

 Start slowly